tobiasvanderwerff/tobiasvanderwerff.github.io/_posts/2024-04-13-albumentations-detectron2.markdown

 Alternatively, you could also copy the `Albumentations` and `AlbumentationsTransform` classes as defined [here](https://github.com/tobiasvanderwerff/detectron2/blob/db82d1ae8dbe8fe1d47e851ea1730af6eded849b/detectron2/data/transforms/augmentation_impl.py#L740) and [here](https://github.com/tobiasvanderwerff/detectron2/blob/eae825324d2beeb6ed546fde04b1bbe9a17d40ca/detectron2/data/transforms/transform.py#L308) to your own project.

-I've made a [pull
+I've made a [pull request](https://github.com/facebookresearch/detectron2/pull/5253#issue-2234148912) for the changes to be integrated into Detectron2, but given the recent lack of activity by maintainers, it is unclear if or when it might get merged.

-request](https://github.com/facebookresearch/detectron2/pull/5253#issue-2234148912) for the changes to be integrated into Detectron2, but given the recent lack of activity by maintainers, I am not sure if it will get merged.
+In summary, by leveraging the `get_params()` functionality in Albumentations to enable deterministic transforms, we can create a custom wrapper that allows using Albumentations within the Detectron2 augmentations API.
+This enables leveraging Albumentations' wide array of augmentations to improve model performance.